andreeeeaaaaas/my-digital-space/_notes/Inspiration garden.md

  - [Music, Arts and Culture archive](https://archive.org/details/audio_music)– a digital repository
  - [Interface Futures](https://www.interfacefutures.com/) – thinking about human computer interaction, tomorrow

- One particularly fun source of inspiration is this list of [[Sayings I like|sayings I like]].
+ One self-created source of inspiration is this list of [[Sayings I like|sayings I like]].